spacemakerai/course-wasm/README.md

 #### Description
 The light source in the scene is an Ambient light.
 This will uniformly light every object in the scene.
-It is a convenient light to add to emulate real light conditions and enhance shadows.
+It is a convenient light to add to emulate real light conditions.
 However, real lighting situations have a source of light.
 We will add a [Directional Light](https://threejs.org/docs/#api/en/lights/DirectionalLight) source to emulate sun light, which is a source far away from our scene.